-The PageSpeed Score ranges from 0 to 100 points, and is based on Lighthouse.
-A higher score is better and a score of 85 or above indicates that the page is performing well.
+PageSpeed scores range from 0 to 100 points, and they’re based on Lighthouse.
+A higher score is better; a score of 85 or above indicates that the page is performing well.
 The report page gives you a useful breakdown of the steps you can take to improve performance.
 PageSpeed Insights also provides you with additional user experience suggestions for mobile devices.
-Check out our thoughts on whether or not it’s possible to score a 100/100 score on PageSpeed Insights.
+Check out our thoughts on whether or not it’s possible to achieve a 100/100 score on PageSpeed Insights.

 If you care about elevating your website to the top of the SERPs, it pays to listen to what Google recommends.
 We also have a walk-through on how to fix that stubborn leverage browser caching warning.

-While this can be helpful as an overall comparison, we generally recommend not using this as we’ve found the data to not always be accurate or a clear depiction of what’s really happening on the site.
-Why? because it’s collected from a random sampling of data.
+While this can be helpful as an overall comparison, we generally don’t recommend using this as your speed test tool — we’ve found the data isn’t always accurate or accompanied by a clear depiction of what’s really happening on the site.
+Why?
+Because it’s collected from a random sampling of data.

-Joe has a great write up the problem with site speed accuracy in Google Analytics.
-Yotta has also reported on frequent errors which can throw off the site speed averages substantially.
+Joe Christopher has a great write-up on the problem with site speed accuracy in Google Analytics.
+Tedd Rodman has also reported on frequent errors that can throw off the site speed averages substantially.
 We recommend using one of the other speed test tools mentioned in this post.

-WebPagetest was created by Patrick Meenan, a Chrome engineer at Google.
-It is an open source project and allows you to run a free website speed test from multiple locations around the globe using real browsers (IE, Chrome, etc).
+WebPageTest was created by Patrick Meenan, a Chrome engineer at Google.
+It’s an open source project that allows you to run a free website speed test from multiple locations around the globe, using real browsers (IE, Chrome, etc.).
 For you more advanced users needing to get additional data from your speed tests, this is a great tool.

-WebPageTest allows you to perform advanced tests including multi-step transactions, capture video, content blocking, compare first view verses repeat view, change the connection speed, and much more.
+WebPageTest allows you to perform advanced tests, including multi-step transactions, video capture, content blocking, comparison of first view verses repeat view, changes in the connection speed, and much more.
 Their waterfall charts and resource loading reports provide lots of additional information regarding improvements that can be made across your site.

-GTmetrix is another popular speed analysis tool, and arguably the best-known of all the Pingdom alternatives.
-It is easy to use and beginners can pick it up quite fast.
+GTmetrix is another popular speed analysis tool and arguably the best-known of all the Pingdom alternatives.
+It’s easy to use, so beginners can pick it up quite fast.
 The tool provides comprehensive analysis by combining the performance and recommendations provided by Google PageSpeed Insights and YSlow.
-This means that GTmetrix is effectively a one-stop-shop for all of your speed optimization needs.
+This means that GTmetrix is effectively a one-stop shop for all your speed optimization needs.

-You can create a free account in which allows you to save the last 20 tests, compare historical data, and have pre-configured settings for testing locations, browsers, connection speeds, and more.
+What’s more, you can create a free account for the tool, which allows you to record the last 20 tests, compare historical data, and save pre-configured settings for testing locations, browsers, connection speeds, and more.

 Make sure to also check out our in-depth guide where we dive into how to use the GTmetrix speed test tool.

-DareBoost is an all-in-one service for website speed testing, web performance monitoring, and website analysis (speed, SEO, quality, security).
-And while they are primarily a premium service, you can use their website speed test tool for 5 free reports per month, minus a few advanced features for paid customers.
+DareBoost is an all-in-one service for website speed testing, web performance monitoring, and website analysis (speed, SEO, quality, and security).
+And while they are primarily a premium service, you can use their website speed test tool for five free reports per month, though you’ll be missing a few advanced features that are only for paid customers.
 The free reports are actually pretty impressive!